 Installing and configuring HAProxy

-To configure and install HAProxy, the user account must have superuser rights.
+To configure and install HAProxy, the server administrator account must have superuser privileges.

-It is not recommended to install the HAProxy load balancer on the same server hosting the application because HAProxy and Kaspersky Web Traffic Security use the same port (1344) for interaction with other LAN servers.
+We do not recommend installing the HAProxy load balancer on the same server as the application because HAProxy and Kaspersky Web Traffic Security use the same port (1344) for interaction with other LAN servers.

 To install and configure HAProxy: